FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	The attitude change between A posture and B posture, A posture and C posture is as small as possible under the condition that the application requirements are met.
 The posture adaptive function is an auxiliary application function, usually used in conjunction with seam tracking.

-**Step2**：Select the "Adjust" command on the program teaching command interface.
+**Step2**: Select the "Adjust" command on the program teaching command interface.
 According to the specific program teaching requirements, add instructions in the corresponding places.

 .. figure:: robot_peripherals/032.png
    :align: center